Video games and Linux: Types of Linux gaming

+Linux gaming can be divided into a number of sub-categories.

 Libre gaming

 Libre gaming is a form of Linux gaming that emphasizes libre software, which often includes levels and assets as well as code.

 Native gaming

 Native gaming is a form of Linux gaming that emphasizes using only native games or ports and not using emulators or compatibility layers.

 DRM-free gaming

 DRM-free gaming is a form of Linux gaming that emphasizes boycotting DRM technologies.
 This can include buying games from GOG.com, certain Humble Bundles or itch.io and avoiding Steam and similar services.

 Terminal gaming

 Terminal gaming is the playing of text-based games from within a console, often programmed within Bash or using libraries such as ncurses.